 Kathi: Yeah.
 You know, I – and I don’t – please hear that I am not judging anybody cause I have so been in this space.
 But I really do believe that the more we’re holding on to stuff, oftentimes it’s an indication of us not being able to trust God with the circumstances of our lives.
 So please hear zero judgment from me because I live this way so much of my life, but I also understood when I gave things away freely, it was amazing how many times, one, I never missed the item and, two, the time I needed that exact item, that God arranged circumstances to bring something back into my life.
 It happened over and over and over again.
 And so, I would just say, do an experiment in trusting God with your stuff.
 You know, Jesus spends so much time in the New Testament talking about our money and our things because Jesus is not surprised that clutter is an issue for us.

 Kathi: Just not surprised.
 And so, God knows your heart and knows your heart to want to help people and to give.
 And cluttery people are the most generous people I know.
 But it’s that tiny step of faith that will start to show you that God does care about you, care about the condition of your heart and cares about your home to be able to invite people in.

-John: Well, again, our phone number is 800, the letter A and the word FAMILY.
-And online, you can find us, uh, at focusonthefamily.com/broadcast.
-On behalf of Jim Daly and the entire team, thanks for joining us today.
-I’m John Fuller inviting you back as we once again help you and your family thrive in Christ.
+John: Contribute today and ask for your copy of that book, The Clutter Free Home at focusonthefamily.com/broadcast.
+Or when you call 800 the letter A and the word FAMILY.
+800-232-6459.
+On behalf of Jim Daly and the entire team, thanks for listening today to Focus on the Family.
+I’m John Fuller, inviting you back as we once more help you and your family thrive Christ.